browserengineering/book/book/html.md

 ```

 This is *almost* a complete parser, but it doesn't quite work at the
 beginning and end of the document.
-First, the very first tag needs a
+First, the very first tag is an
-special case, since it doesn't have a parent:
+edge case that doesn't have a parent:

 ``` {.python}
 def add_tag(self, tag):